yosef0H4/piperanywhere/README.md

 ### Troubleshooting

-**"Dependencies not found"**: Run `piperAnywhereWizard.exe` to install or reinstall required components.
-The main application does not download dependencies automatically.
+**"Dependencies not found"**:
+- **Automated Setup**: Run `piperAnywhereWizard.exe` to install or reinstall required components
+- **Manual Setup**: Ensure all dependencies are properly installed either locally or system-wide

-**"No voices found"**: Voice models are installed by the wizard installer.
-If missing, run the wizard installer again.
+**"No voices found"**:
+- **Automated Setup**: Voice models are installed by the wizard installer.
+If missing, run the wizard installer again
+- **Manual Setup**: Download voice models from [Piper Voice Models](https://huggingface.co/rhasspy/piper-voices/tree/main) and place them in the `voices/` folder

 **"Audio issues"**: Try disabling audio enhancement in settings or adjusting volume levels.

 ### System Requirements
 - Windows 10/11 (64-bit)
-- Internet connection (for initial setup)
+- Internet connection (for initial setup if using automated installer)
 - ~100MB disk space for full installation

 ## 🙏 Acknowledgments